Continuing bonds

-Continuing bonds is a bereavement theory that suggests that maintaining an enduring connection with a deceased loved one is a common and expected part of grieving, rather than an obstacle to "moving on".
-Until recently, both psychological literature and popular culture often regarded ongoing bonds with the dead as pathological in grief.
-According to the dominant model, the goal of grief was to let go and move on.
-Toward the end of the 20th century, Dennis Klass, Phyllis Silverman, and Steven Nickman developed a model of grief that includes continuing interactions with the dead, while remaining "open to both the positive and negative consequences of this activity".
+Continuing bonds is a bereavement theory that suggests that maintaining a lasting connection with a deceased loved one is a common part of grieving, rather than a hindrance to "moving on".

+In the recent times, both psychological literature and popular culture view ongoing bonds with the deceased as pathological in grief.
+According to the dominant model, the purpose of grief is to let go and move on.

+Toward the end of the 20th century, Dennis Klass, Phyllis Silverman, and Steven Nickman developed a prototype of grief that includes continuing interactions with the dead, while remaining "open to both the positive and negative consequences of this activity".

-Typical manifestations of continuing bonds include sensing the deceased's presence, maintaining connections through physical objects, believing the deceased influences thoughts or events, and consciously integrating the deceased's traits into personal or group identity.
-While the intensity of these bonds may diminish, they typically persist in some form throughout a survivor's life.
-Rather than signifying fixation or denial, these enduring connections reflect how past relationships continuously shape individual and collective identities.
+Among the various instances of continuing bonds include sensing the presence of the dead, maintaining connections through physical objects, having a belief that the deceased influences thoughts or events, and consciously integrating the deceased's characteristics into personal or group identity.
+While the intensity of these bonds may subside, they often persist in some form throughout a survivor's life.
 Attempting to completely leave the deceased behind would itself constitute a denial of reality, as relationships naturally persist and shape ongoing experiences and identities.

-Maintaining bonds generally does not imply a failure to accept the permanence of the loss or the physical separation.
-Continuing bonds have been observed across diverse cultures and historical periods, reflecting the significant cognitive and emotional investment humans consistently place in their relationships with their deceased loved ones.
+Meanwhile, maintaining bonds generally does not imply a failure to accept the permanence of the loss or the physical separation.
+Continuing bonds have been observed across diverse cultures and historical periods, reflecting the significant cognitive and emotional investment humans consistently place in their relationships with their departed loved ones.

-Despite this longstanding cultural recognition, 20th-century psychological theories significantly diverged from these traditional views, claiming instead that severing ties with the deceased was necessary.
+Aside from this age-long cultural recognition, 20th-century psychological theories significantly diverged from these traditional views, claiming instead that severing ties with the deceased was very vital.
 The emergence of continuing bonds theory marked a major challenge to these prevailing ideas, prompting a reevaluation of what constitutes normative grieving.